Travel Nepal

 underline with arrow

-The valley which is home to Nepal’s modern capital has been central throughout the country’s history, and is thought to have been home to some of the area’s earliest settlers.
-During the 12th-18th centuries, the cities of Patan, Bhaktapur and Kathmandu were independent states ruled by Malla kings, giving each former kingdom a unique culture and history.
+The valley, which is home to Nepal’s modern capital, has been central throughout the country’s history and is thought to have been home to some of the area’s earliest settlers.
+During the 12th-18th centuries, the cities of Patan, Bhaktapur, and Kathmandu were independent states ruled by Malla kings, each with a unique culture and history.
 The entire Kathmandu Valley was declared a UNESCO World Heritage Site in 1979.

 Pokhara